yaswant/lfric_core/documentation/testing.rst

 ``DYNAMO_TEST_SUITE_TARGETS`` environment variable.
 This variable is set up for you by the LFRic module system.

 During development it is often useful to target a single platform.

 If the test suite is invoked using ``rose stem`` this will target the default platform.
 Out-of-the-box this is the Met Office SPICE server farm.
 To change the default target modify ``opts = meto-desktop`` in "rose-stem/rose-suite.conf".

 Developers and reviewers should remember not to allow changes to this default on to trunk.

+Most of the time it is more convenient to leave the default as it is and just specify the desired target on the command line. i.e.
+``rose stem --opt-conf-key=meto-xc40``

 Test Suite on MONSooN
 ~~~~~~~~~~~~~~~~~~~~~